HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### Animations

 Animations continue to be a double-edged sword in web design.
-While they can enhance user experience, they pose challenges for both accessibility (more on this in the <a hreflang="en" href="./accessibility">Accessibility chapter</a>) and sustainability.
+While they can enhance user experience, they pose challenges for both accessibility (more on this in the [Accessibility chapter](./accessibility)) and sustainability.

 From a sustainability perspective, animations can be resource-intensive:
 - They increase battery consumption and CPU/GPU usage, potentially reducing device longevity, especially on mobile devices.